-- 8. Receive new contribution schedule from Legislation.

-- 9. Determine premiums.

-- 10. Rates provided by GSD/RMD to DOIT.
+- 8. Receive new contribution schedule from Legislation. - 9.
+Determine premiums. - 10.
+Rates provided by HCA to the DFA SHARE team.

 HR 3.2 Open Enrollment Process

 To document and maintain employee benefits during open/switch enrollment using only the methods and procedures authorized by state law, rules, and regulations.